 Havanese

-The taste of the Caribbean compacted in an adorable friendly friend.
+The warmth of the Caribbean compacted into an adorable, friendly companion.

 Boston Terrier

-Perfect for those who want love without much care.
+Perfect for those who want love without much grooming hassle.

 Poodle

-They are considered one of the most intelligent and easy to train dog breeds.
-They are cheerful and energetic, with a great concentration in what they do.
-They are excellent with children and to live with other animals, with a good training and education.
-They are also good as watchdogs and hunting dogs, thanks to their agility and attention.
+Poodles are considered one of the most intelligent and trainable dog breeds.
+They're cheerful and energetic with remarkable focus on tasks.
+They're excellent with children and other animals when properly trained.
+They also excel as watchdogs and hunting dogs thanks to their agility and attention.

 Related: 10 Fascinating Facts About French Poodle

-Although most people believe that the coat is the factor that causes allergies, this is not at all close to the truth.
-Allergies are an overreaction on the part of the immune system, which makes you hypersensitive to certain things and causes a series of processes in the body that range from annoying to downright dangerous.
+Although most people believe fur causes allergies, this isn't entirely accurate.
+Allergies are an overreaction by the immune system, making you hypersensitive to certain substances and causing reactions ranging from annoying to potentially dangerous.

 - Nasal congestion